criticalml-uw/TamperBench/README.md

 - Set `HF_TOKEN` in your shell or a `.env` file if accessing gated models/datasets.
 - Linux uses CUDA 12.8 wheels for `torch`/`torchvision` via uv; `vllm` and `bitsandbytes` are skipped on macOS.
+- MT-Bench uses OpenAI models, which will require an appropriate OpenAI API key

 ## Quickstart